 The setting on the beach is fantastic and there is a ton of history to the hotel.
 While we aren’t really “beach people,” we were thankful that we had time on our last morning to sit by the pool before we had to drive back to Miami to catch our flight home.

 This hotel typically is quite expensive and is generally a very good use of points.
 There are many different room types here, though, so be sure you are looking at a “standard room.”
-And, with any luck, you will get an upgrade, especially if you have Diamond status.
+With any luck, you will get an upgrade, especially if you have Diamond status.

 Read TripAdvisor Reviews | Book the Hotel